ChenX17/CSC3160Project/docs/en/topics/accent_conversion/evaluation.md

 For the voice similarity metric, listeners were also asked to rate their confidence level on a 7-point scale(sometimes 5-point scale).
 They were instructed to only focus on voice similarity while ignoring others.

-- 1-not at all confident
+- 1-not at all confident that two samples are from the same speaker
-- 7-extremely confident
+- 7-extremely confident that two samples are from the same speaker

 ## How to Evaluate?